gbrylinski/sinatra_jsonapi_microservice_template/README.md

 ## Usage

-If it works we can now try tu add a user:
+There is a chance it's working so we could now try to add new user.
+Please notice we have to use a JSONAPI format:

 ```bash
 curl -X POST \